 Historically speaking, active-duty military members were not eligible to file medical malpractice claims against military doctors or hospitals.
 Known as the Feres doctrine, this law originated from a 1950 Supreme Court ruling that active-duty military personnel were unable to hold the government liable for injuries they sustained during service.
 It continued for nearly 70 years until December 2019, when the SFC Richard Stayskal Military Medical Accountability Act was signed into law.

-This bill modified the applicable law, allowing active-duty military members and their family members to file administrative claims (but not traditional civil lawsuits) after suffering illness or injury due to the negligence of military medical providers.
-Today, you can sue the federal government for medical malpractice.
+This bill modified the applicable law, allowing active-duty military members to file administrative claims (but not traditional civil lawsuits) after suffering an injury due to the negligence of military medical providers.
+Today, while you cannot file a lawsuit, you can seek compensation from the federal government for medical malpractice.
 However, there are a couple of key limitations to keep in mind, including:

-- Military members have to file a military administrative claim within two years from the time they first learned of the injury.
+- Military members have to file a military administrative claim within two years from the time of the injury.
 This statute of limitations makes it crucial to file your claim as soon as you can, or it could be rejected.

 - Active-duty members are not eligible to sue in federal court like dependents and retired military members can.
 Instead, their claims are handled administratively, as we’ll cover below.

-What Is the Process for Suing the Military for Medical Malpractice Today?
+What Is the Process for Seeking Compensation from the Military for Medical Malpractice Today?

 It is in your best interest to partner with an experienced military malpractice lawyer.
 Because medical malpractice law is highly regulated, you’ll need a lawyer who is experienced in these types of cases and who can help recover the full extent of compensation you deserve by proving the following: